 2. How to Store Ballpoint Pens

-The best way to prevent your ballpoint pens from drying out is to keep the ballpoint tip down so that the heavier, slower-moving ink is at the tip of the pen when you need it.
-A pen pot is ideal for this and you can use anything from an old cup to something more bespoke and designed to hold your pens.
+The best way to prevent your ballpoint pens from drying out is to keep the ballpoint tip down so that the heavier, slower-moving ink is at the pen’s tip when needed.
+A pen pot is ideal for this, and you can use anything from an old cup to something more bespoke and designed to hold your pens.

 3. How to Store Brush Pens

-When it comes to storing brush pens it depends on what type of ink is in the pen.
-Some pens such as the Tombow ABT dual brush pen have a water-based pigment ink so they can be stored either horizontally or vertically.
+When it comes to storing brush pens, it depends on what type of ink is in pen.
+Some pens, such as the Tombow ABT dual brush pen, have water-based pigment ink, so they can be stored either horizontally or vertically.

-However, any brush pens that contain alcohol-based ink such as Copics or the Tombow ABT Pro then they need to be stored horizontally.
-The reason for this is that if you store them vertically then the ink will evaporate.
+However, any brush pens that contain alcohol-based ink, such as Copics or the Tombow ABT Pro, need to be stored horizontally.
+The reason for this is that if you store them vertically, then the ink will evaporate.

-If you are unsure which type of ink is in your brush pen, then definitely store them vertically.
-They are expensive enough to buy and you don’t want to replace them more often than you need to.
+If you are unsure which type of ink is in your brush pen, then definitely store them horizontally.
+They are expensive enough to buy, and you don’t want to replace them more often than you need to.

 4. How to Store Gel Pens

-I have always thought it is a bit strange that something which is predominantly used to store pens in is still generally referred to as a pencil case.
+I have always thought it is a bit strange that something predominantly used to store pens is still generally referred to as a pencil case.